Requirements specific to travelers:

 - A U-M student participates in an internship that was posted in the Career Center by BMW in Berlin.
 The U-M does not manage this program and has no role in selecting or matching the student to the internship.
 This is not UMRT.

-- An engineering faculty member participating on an paleontological dig for pleasure.
+- An engineering faculty member participating in a paleontological dig for pleasure.
 This traveler is not on UMRT.

 Note about working remotely and taking classes remotely: